 In 2018, the School embarked on a capital campaign (the "Building Hope Campaign") with a goal to raise \$16,000,000, the results to date of which are included in the accompanying consolidated financial statements.
-In addition to constructing a new middle school academic campus and an athletic/multi-purpose center, the campaign includes a goal to increase operational funds (\$3,000,000) and establish a \$5,000,000 endowment to ensure the future viability of the School.
+In addition to constructing a new middle school academic campus and an athletic/multi-purpose center, the campaign includes \$3,000,000 for future operational funding and \$5,000,000 to establish an endowment to ensure the future viability of the School.
 The School began purchasing adjacent properties during 2018 and began construction during 2020.
 The construction was completed and the middle school campus was in service as of November 1, 2021.